cpcwood/home-server/README.md

 The application is designed to run a containerized workflow to allow for the best runtime conisitency across environments.

-Make sure [docker](https://www.docker.com/) v20 is installed, clone or download the git repository, then move to the program root directory.
+Make sure [docker](https://www.docker.com/) v20+ is installed, clone or download the git repository, then move to the project root directory.

 ### Environment

 The application is set up to have three different environments: production, development, test.

-Since the application is designed to be containerized, the configuration is passed through environment variables.
+Since the application is designed to be containerized, its configuration is passed through environment variables.
 A template for the required variables can be found in [```config/env/.env.template```](/config/env/.env.template)

 To make things more managable in development and test environments, .env files are loaded from ```config/env/.env``` and ```config/env/test.env``` respectively.
 Create these files from the template using your env specific credentials.